Graham Dean

 "Just after six o'clock in the morning, the sun is coming up over my right shoulder, I'm at Marazion waiting for the sun to hit St. Michael's Mount, there is no one about yet, the air is fresh and still and the temperature just right, the tide is flowing and nearly at its peak - I'm rushing around trying to find the best viewpoint - I find three possibilities - the best where a pathway to the island slips beneath the the blue water gently ruffled by the slight breeze - pure bloody joy!
 I get my pictures - I wish I could do this for a real living - what a marvellous job to have - maybe one day when I'm a grown up."

 Cornwall - it really is the most beautiful county in England, and when the sun shines for a full week it provides an unlimited supply of photographic opportunities.
 So much so that I have extended the image galleries to two further areas to include pictures taken this August.
 From the north coast to Lands End to the Lizard and Bodmin Moor the views and opportunities were remarkable.
 The sea is just so incredibly blue.
-See some of the pictures on these pages - cornwall and cornwall !!

 Ramble

 The Pembrokeshire coast is target for later this year.
 Carcassonne and possibly Seville or Barcelona or maybe Ljubliana are targets for next year.
-Monument Valley will have to wait even longer!

 I am currently in the process of considering other new locations at home and abroad for photo trips and will also have a crack at some portrait work!!

 Poppyfields, can you find one when you want one?
 Tricky stuff unless you get lucky when driving around randomly (as you do).
 However on a business trip to Bristol late last Summer I drove past Faringdon in Oxfordshire and there on the side of a shallow hill was a field full, and I mean full, of poppies.
 It was quite spectacular, and with Faringdon's church visible at the top of the hill, it was certainly a photographic find.
 No camera though!
 Returning at the weekend with the necessary gear at about 7pm, I was greeted with almost ideal conditions with the weather stormy (alternating dark brooding clouds and blue sky and sunshine), and the flowers strongly backlit.
-The resulting images are now available on the poppies page.

 "Graham Dean has been a photographer for over 20 years but still considers himself semi-professional.
 Personally I think he is doing himself a disservice.
 Not only did Graham design and build this impressive site himself; the images he has selected are both professionally presented, and well executed.
 Initially, the site was created as a vehicle to sell Graham's framed prints, but I think it moves beyond a simple sales tool.
 Portfolios include Cotswolds, Eastern England, Central England and Ireland as well as Jordan and Israel.
 The images range from windmills to mudflats - all presented on an effective grey background.
 The site has a news page where Graham lists trips to come: Seville, Warsaw, Carcassonne - it's a hard life"